 5. Focus On Your Goals

 Remember that budgeting is a long term process, and not every month is going to be perfect.
-Unexpected expenses can pop up from time to time that hurt your budget one month – but don’t let that discourage you the next month.
+Unexpected expenses pop up from time to time that hurt your budget one month – but don’t let that discourage you.

 Your budget isn’t meant to scare you, it’s supposed to help.
 Even if you find yourself over budget one month, stay calm and look for solutions.
 With a well-constructed budget spreadsheet, all the answers you need will be right in front of you.